InternLM/HuixiangDou/evaluation/README.md

 ### **1.4 Comparison of Approaches**

-We also compared other methods and models:
+We also compared other methods and models.

+The following conclusions can be reproduced in the 20240722 branch, as we have recently removed `langchain`, and the main branch is still under bug fixing.

 |     Approach      | F1 score |                                                                                                     Description                                                                                                      |
 | :---------------: | :------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |